Columbo: Expanding Abbreviated Column Names for Tabular Data Using Large Language Models: Introduction

 \section{Introduction}

 Tabular data is ubiquitous in companies, domain sciences, government agencies, and others \cite{nameguess,edi}.
 Using this data well, however, has been difficult.
 A major reason is that the names of the tables and columns are often abbreviated, appearing quite cryptic (see Figure \ref{ex1} and Appendix \ref{sample-cols}).
-This makes it hard for users to understand the tables, and hard for downstream applications, such as keyword search, natural language querying, column annotation, schema matching, to process the tables \cite{nameguess}.
+This makes it hard for downstream NLP tasks to process the tables.

+In particular, a recent work \cite{nameguess} shows that using abbreviated column names significantly reduce accuracy for three NLP tasks, NL2SQL, schema-based relation detection, and table QA, by 10.54\%, 40.5\%, and 3.83\%, respectively.
+That work also argues that expanding column names improves the readability of the tables, enables data integration, and improves keyword search (to discover relevant tables).
+Another recent work \cite{snails} shows that abbreviated column names significantly reduce the accuracy of NL2SQL.
+Our own experience working with a major data lake (edirepository.org) also shows that expanding column names improves the accuracy of keyword search, schema matching (i.e., finding columns that are semantically the same), and column annotation with the concepts in a given ontology (see ``Columbo in Production'' in the experiment section).

-In response, recent work has examined how to expand table and column names into meaningful English phrases, such as ``eSal'' to ``Employee Salary'', ``eDTPh'' into ``Employee Day Time Phone'', ``1997lgNutSExt'' into ``1997 Long-term Nutrient Study Experiment'', and so on (see the related work section).
+Thus, table/column name expansion is a core challenge for the fast growing direction of NLP tasks for tabular data, and has received growing attention \cite{nameguess,snails,sawant2024nlp,anonymous2025realistic,singh2025leveraging}.
+The goal is to expand table/column names into meaningful English phrases, such as ``eSal'' to ``Employee Salary'', ``eDTPh'' into ``Employee Day Time Phone'', ``1997lgNutSExt'' into ``1997 Long-term Nutrient Study Experiment'', and so on.
 Clearly, this can enormously help downstream applications.
 For example, given a user query ``employee phone'', a keyword search application can correctly return the table ``EMPS(eName, eSal, eDTPh, ...)'' if it knows that ``eDTPh'' means ``Employee Day Time Phone''.

-As far as we can tell, the most advanced work on this problem is NameGuess in EMNLP-2023 by Amazon AWS \cite{nameguess}.
+As far as we can tell, the most advanced work for this challenge is NameGuess in EMNLP-2023 by Amazon AWS \cite{nameguess}.
 That work focuses on column name expansion and frames it as a natural language generation problem.
 It proposes a solution that uses LLMs to obtain 69.3\% exact-match accuracy (using GPT4), in contrast to 43.4\% accuracy obtained by human.
 NameGuess has clearly showed the promise of using LLMs to expand abbreviated column names.
 But it has three major limitations, as we discuss below.
 In this paper we describe Columbo, which addresses these limitations and significantly advances the state of the art.